Montessori education: Preschool and kindergarten

-Montessori classrooms for children from 2 1/2 or 3 to 6 years old are often called Children's Houses, after Montessori's first school, the Casa dei Bambini in Rome in 1906.
+Montessori classrooms for children from 2 1/2 or 3 to 6 years old are often called Children's Houses, after Montessori's first school, the Casa dei Bambini in Rome in 1907.
 A typical classroom serves 20 to 30 children in mixed-age groups, staffed by a fully trained lead teacher and assistants.
 Classrooms are usually outfitted with child-sized tables and chairs arranged singly or in small clusters, with classroom materials on child-height shelves throughout the room.
 Activities are for the most part initially presented by the teacher, after which they may be chosen more or less freely by the children as interest dictates.
 A teacher's role within a Montessori classroom is to guide and consult students individually by letting each child create their own learning pathway.
 Classroom materials usually include activities for engaging in practical skills such as pouring and spooning, washing up, scrubbing tables and sweeping.
 Also materials for the development of the senses, mathematical materials, language materials, music, art and cultural materials, including more science-based activities like 'sink and float', Magnetic and Non magnetic and candle and air.

-Activities in Children's Houses are typically hands-on, tactile materials to teach concepts.
-For example, to teach writing, students use sandpaper letters.
-These are letters created by cutting letters out of sandpaper and placing them on wooden blocks.
-The children then trace these letters with their fingers to learn the shape and sound of each letter.
-Another example is the use of bead chains to teach math concepts, specifically multiplication.
-Specifically for multiples of 10, there is one bead that represents one unit, a bar of ten beads put together that represents 1×10, then a flat shape created by fitting 10 of the bars together to represent 10×10, and a cube created by fitting 10 of the flats together to represent 10×10×10.
-These materials help build a concrete understanding of basic concepts upon which much is built in the later years.
+Activities in Children's Houses use hands-on materials to introduce concepts.
+Sandpaper letters are letter forms mounted on cards; children trace them while learning the corresponding sounds.

+In mathematics, the Golden Bead material represents the base-10 system with a single bead for one unit, a bar of 10 beads, a square of 100 beads, and a cube of 1,000 beads.
+It is used in early childhood to introduce quantity, numerals, the decimal system, and arithmetic operations.

 One of the most important benefits of a Montessori school experience is that each child is understood as an individual learner who will naturally seek to excel when their strengths, weaknesses, and interests are understood and taken into account.